 Transformation is a dynamic process, so this week create an update to your practice intentions and plan for the next four weeks of this personal practice journey.

 It might help to think about: What amends are left to address?
 (Review Week 2, if needed.)
 What issues with others have you either not yet broached, or have addressed with unsatisfactory results?
 What are your options, and how will you proceed at this point?

 Circle back to the lessons from prior weeks and apply them to new developments in your journey.
 Join in our Interactive Zoom sessions (below).
 Most important: Keep going!

 Week 5: Selichot – Our Deepest Intentions

 Back to Basics:

 Here’s another moment on the Road to the High Holy Days when some review might be in order: what is Selichot?
-Watch Rav Debi Lewis’ one-minute video, above.
+Watch Rabbi Debi Lewis’ one-minute video, below.
 Then take an amazing Selichot tour of Jerusalem!

 We encounter Selichot as an opportunity for going deep, finding the pieces of ourselves, our lives, and our relationships that are crying to us — to God.
 The pieces that need forgiveness and healing.

 This week, we review the personal progress we’ve made during the last four weeks on this High Holy Day road.
 And we do so by fast-forwarding a bit in our imaginations to think about how we might feel in the last minutes of Yom Kippur, facing the Heavenly decree.
 What is our deepest brokenness, deepest need?
 If we faced Yom Kippur right now, what is our still-unfinished business?